ahartoto/globe-indexer/docs/index.rst

 .org>`_ database so it would persist.
 Features supported in the current version of the application deals with searching (or querying) and sorting (based on distance).
 Therefore, it makes sense to store the information into a database.
-The parsing of the file and loading in onto the database will occur when the application is launched for the first time in a new host machine.
+The parsing of the file and loading it onto the database will occur when the application is launched for the first time in a new host machine.

-Due to the size of the data file from GeoNames, it is not committed to the repository of the project.
-I've set up the code that would automatically download and unzip the file once it's downloaded if the expected data file doesn't exist in the specified location and if the database is empty.
+Due to the large size of the data file from GeoNames, it is not committed to the repository of the project.
+I have set up the code that would automatically download and unzip the file once it's downloaded if the expected data file doesn't exist in the specified location and if the database is empty.